Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

-\bulletpoint{DL models} Recently, DL models have exhibited strong capability in modeling malware behaviors.
+\bulletpoint{DL models} DL models have exhibited strong capability in modeling malware behaviors.
+This part provides an insight into the widely used DL models tailored for Android malware detection.
 As a basic feed-forward neural network, Multi-Layer Perceptron (MLP), composed of several layers of neurons, \jh{has shown significant effectiveness in detecting Android malware~\cite{kim2018multimodal,li2021robust,martin2017evolving,sun2019scalable,zhu2019fsnet,chen2020denas}.} The Recurrent Neural Network (RNN)~\cite{medsker2001recurrent} is a type of neural architecture that can capture the sequential information of input data.
-By representing APK features (\textit{e.g.}, API calls and bytecode) as sequences, several solutions~\cite{xu2018deeprefiner,yan2018lstm,vinayakumar2017deep} leverage RNN to explore the temporal dependencies embedded in these features.
+By representing APK features (\textit{e.g.}, API calls and bytecode) as sequences, existing solutions~\cite{xu2018deeprefiner,yan2018lstm,vinayakumar2017deep} leverage RNN to explore the temporal dependencies embedded in these features.
 The Convolutional Neural Network (CNN)~\cite{he2017mask} is equipped with multiple convolutional and pooling layers, enabling it to recognize contextual information derived from low-level features~\cite{girshick2015fast}.
-Reflecting its efficacy, CNN has been extensively employed to extract malicious patterns from image-based features in Android malware detection~\cite{mclaughlin2017deep,karbab2018maldozer,hsien2018r2,feng2019mobidroid,he2019malware,huang2019deep}.
-Given the graph representation of APK features (\textit{e.g.,} program graphs), Graph Neural Network (GNN)~\cite{kipf2016semi} can facilitate malware detection~\cite{mariconti2016mamadroid,he2022msdroid,gao2021gdroid,fan2021heterogeneous}.
+This intrinsic capability makes it especially effective in capturing patterns from image-oriented data.
+Reflecting its efficacy, CNN has been extensively employed to extract malicious patterns from image-based features in Android malware detection~\cite{mclaughlin2017deep,hsien2018r2,feng2019mobidroid,karbab2018maldozer,huang2019deep,he2019malware}.
+Given the graph representation of APK features (\textit{e.g.,} program graphs), Graph Neural Network (GNN)~\cite{kipf2016semi} can facilitate malware detection~\cite{he2022msdroid,mariconti2016mamadroid,gao2021gdroid,fan2021heterogeneous}.
 This is because GNN can effectively propagate and aggregate node information along graph edges, thereby capturing the structural information of apps.
 Utilizing a process of encoding and subsequently decoding input features, Autoencoders (AE) have the capacity to generate refined data representations, which makes it a popular choice in detecting malware~\cite{li2021robust,yang2021cade,zhu2021hybrid}.

 In addition, existing research~\cite{su2016deep,wang2020sedroid,amin2022android} also tries to explore the potential of other DL models, like generative adversarial network (GAN)~\cite{goodfellow2014generative} and deep belief network (DBN)~\cite{hinton2009deep}.
 For instance, Amin et al.~\cite{amin2022android} employ the dual-network structure of GAN --- one generates malware samples and the other works to distinguish these samples --- to enhance the malware detection capability.